SimonEnsemble/PorousMaterials.jl/docs/src/molecule.md

 # Molecules

-## Loading in Molecule Files
+## Loading Molecule Files

 Molecule input files are stored in `PorousMaterials.PATH_TO_MOLECULES`.
-Each molecule possesses its own directory and contains two files: `charges.csv` and `atoms.csv`, comma-separated-value files describing the point charges and Lennard Jones spheres, respectively, comprising the molecule.
+Each molecule possesses its own directory containing two files: `charges.csv` and `atoms.csv`, comma-separated-value files, which describe the point charges and Lennard Jones spheres, respectively, that compose the molecule.
 Only rigid molecules are currently supported.
-Units of length are in Angstrom; units of charges are electrons.
+Units of length are in Angstroms ($\AA$); units of charges are electrons.

 ```julia
 using PorousMaterials